john-azzaro/Study-React-JSX/README.md

 <dd>

 ## JSX is a syntax extension for JavaScript UI.
-**JSX (JavaScript Extension) is a React extension that that allows you to write JavaScript that *looks* like HTML.** Essentially, JSX  is a syntax extension for JavaScript and is used to describe what the UI should look like.
+**JSX (JavaScript Extension) is an incredibly convienent visual aid for developer when building applications.** JSX uses a developers previous knowlegde of HTML and tree structure of markup elements.
+Essentially, JSX is a syntax extension for JavaScript and is used to describe what the UI should look like.
 For example, you have a situation where you need to render multiple HTML elements combined together from you JavaScript application.
 If you had to write the ```React.createElement()``` for each and every one of those elements, it would very bothersome.

 </dd>
 </dl>